-\ This column represents the peak year, in which the respective variable reaches its max. over the period 2016-2
+^{} This column represents the peak year, in which the respective variable reaches its max. over the period 2019-2070.

-Table 8 displays how the overall evolution of pension expenditure within the projection horizon 2016-2070 is split among the three components 'old-age and early pensions', 'disability pensions' and 'survivor pensions'.
-Thus, 'old-age and early pensions' represent the largest category of total expenditure (as share of GDP) and are projected to increase by about 38% within the projection horizon.
-However, in the same time expenditures for survivor and disability pensions respectively will decrease by about 28% and 16%.
+Table 7 displays how the overall evolution of pension expenditure within the projection horizon 2019-2070 is split among the three components 'old-age and early pensions', 'disability pensions' and 'survivor pensions'.
+Thus, 'old-age and early pensions' represent the largest category of total expenditure (as share of GDP) and are projected to increase by about 2.6 percentage points within the projection horizon.
+However, in the same time expenditures for survivor and disability pensions respectively will decrease by about 0.4 and 0.1 percentage points.
 The latter decline results predominantly from a combined situation of an expected future decrease of the labour force (which reduced the potential of individuals that can get disabled) in absolute numbers and in relative terms to the number of pensioners as well as declining probabilities of getting disabled.
-The future decline of survivor pension expenditures stems from the facts that the probabilities of marriage are significantly lower for younger than for older cohorts and tat male death rates are converging to the one's of females.
+The future decline of survivor pension expenditures stems from the facts that the probabilities of marriage are significantly lower for younger than for older cohorts and that male death rates are converging to the one's of females.
 Hence, the number of pensioners who receive a survivor's pension is projected to decrease with corresponding consequences for this type of pension expenditure.